MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps/get-started.md

 # Get started with Progressive Web Apps

 Progressive Web Apps (PWAs) are simply web apps that are [progressively enhanced](https://en.wikipedia.org/wiki/Progressive_enhancement) with native app-like features on supporting platforms and browser engines, such as launch-from-homescreen installation, offline support, and push notifications.
-On Windows 10 with the Microsoft Edge (EdgeHTML) engine, PWAs enjoy the added advantage of running independently of the browser window as [Universal Windows Platform](https://docs.microsoft.com/en-us/windows/uwp/get-started/whats-a-uwp) apps.

 This guide will give you an overview of PWA basics by building a simple *localhost* web app as a PWA using *Microsoft Visual Studio* and some *PWA Builder* utilities.
 The "finished" product will work similarly across any browser that supports PWAs.